Social Contagion in COVID-19 Discussions within the Belgian Reddit Community: A Statistical and Modeling Study

-The prior for the \( \alpha \)'s is chosen such that it has the same mean as the prior for \( \epsilon \), but allows values higher than 2 to capture strong updates.
-Sampling from the latter distribution yields parameter values that are the most likely to reproduce the observed data.
-Here, we present the result of 3000 samples, generated by a NUTS sampler in 6 independent chains, each initiated by 250 discarded warm-up samples~\cite{Hoffman2014}.
+The prior for the \( \alpha \)'s was chosen for it to allow high values to capture strong updates, while still limiting the ability to cross the entire sentiment spectrum in a single interaction.
+Results comprised 3000 samples, generated by a no U-turn sampler in six independent chains, each initiated by 250 discarded warm-up samples~\cite{Hoffman2014}.

-To assess the quality of the SIEBC model, the normalised distribution of predicted sentiments is compared to that of the ones observed in the data.
-The Wasserstein metric \( W_1 \) measures how much these distributions diverge,

-where \( O \) (\( P \)) is the observed (predicted) uniformly binned distributions with \( n_H \) bins of width \( w_H \), and \( O_j \) (\( P_j \)) mass in bin \( j \)~\cite{Ramdas2017}.
-A boxplot synthesizes the homophily values given by \( h \) (\Eq~\eqref{eq:homophily}), showing their minimum, maximum, and 0.25, 0.5 and 0.75 quantiles.
-To study whether the internal or expressed sentiment updates are stronger, we compare the value of \( \alpha_{u,i} \) and \( \alpha_{e,i} \) per user.
-Using a Mann-Whitney \( U \) test, we check per user if the probability \( P( \alpha_{e,i} > \alpha_{u,i}) \) is larger than \( P( \alpha_{e,i} < \alpha_{u,i}) \) with a \( p \)-value lower than 0.05~\cite{Mann1947}.
-The proportion of users for which this is the case is denoted as \( \kappa \).
-Finally, we use the results of the SIEBC model to reconstruct the internal sentiment of the selected users over the period of interest.